 The Department works in partnership with headspace to provide on the ground support to schools in instances of attempted suicide or suicide.

-headspace is Australia’s National Youth Mental Health Foundation, and its suicide postvention program is an evidence-based world first program which supports Australian secondary schools affected by suicide.
+headspace is Australia’s National Youth Mental Health Foundation, and its suicide postvention program is an evidence-based world first program which supports Australian secondary schools affected by suicide.headspace School Support:

 - is an initiative funded by the Federal Government Department of Health and Ageing

 - is committed to working with schools and school systems to reduce the risk of suicide occurring and the consequential impact on families and communities.
-Suicide postvention is critical, and evidence indicates that schools who have prepared for the event of a suicide can reduce the impact of grief and trauma on the school community, shorten the period of recovery, and reduce the likelihood of further suicides, suicide clusters or contagion.
+Suicide postvention is critical, and evidence indicates that schools who have prepared for the event of a suicide can reduce the impact of grief and trauma on the school community, shorten the period of recovery, and reduce the likelihood of further suicides, suicide 'contagion' or clusters of suicides.

 - has the skills and resources to help prepare schools on how best to respond to a suicide of a young person in their school community.
 This includes being able to provide extensive advice and coordination of necessary services and supports and working directly alongside the Principal and staff to manage the response and recovery phase in the immediate, short, and long term.

-- aims to work closely with education systems, principals, school wellbeing staff, and teachers to appropriately plan for and respond to the suicide of a young person.
+- aims to work closely with education systems, principals, school wellbeing staff, and teachers to appropriately respond to the suicide of a young person.

 - works in collaboration with government departments, youth health agencies and education peak bodies to facilitate and implement a coordinated approach for Australian secondary schools affected by suicide. headspace School Support works alongside existing emergency management protocols to ensure the best possible outcomes for schools.